kvabakoma/kvabakoma/README.md

-🙌 Hi, I’m @kvabakoma
+🙌 Hi, I’m @kvabakoma - a.k.a.
+Nikola Georgiev 🤓

-This is Nikola Georgiev's professional GitHub account.

 I'm an IT guy interested in game dev, educational software and open source projects.
-I'm the founder of [Kvaba Interactive](https://kvaba.com).
+I'm also the founder of [Kvaba Interactive](https://kvaba.com).

 Always looking for new interesting projects.